African Americans and birth control: Abortion

-The Supreme Court Decision to overturn Roe V. Wade on June 24, 2022 led to economic and health concerns for all women and specifically concerns for Black women.
+The Supreme Court Decision to overturn Roe V. Wade on June 24, 2022, led to economic and health concerns for all women and specifically concerns for Black women.
 The legalities of abortions are now decided by state and local laws, meaning some women will have to travel to obtain a legal abortion or worry of facing criminal charges.
-An article from the Kaiser Family Foundation stated that More than half of abortions are among women of color based on available data.
-In 2019, four out of ten of abortions were among Black women (38%), one-third were among White women (33%), one in five among Hispanic women (21%), and 7% among women of other racial and ethnic groups.
+In 2019, 38% of abortions were among Black women, 33% were among White women, 21% among Hispanic women, and 7% among women of other racial and ethnic groups.
 The lack of access to health care is one reason why the abortion rate for women of color is higher than white women.
 White women were also reported to have more access to contraceptives than minorities at 69% versus Black women at 61%.

-The high volume of Planned Parenthood facilities in or near minority communities has also been reported as a cause for women of color receiving the most abortions.
-The Center for Urban Renewal and Education produced a policy report in 2015 stating, “A recent study released by Protecting Black Life, an outreach of Life Issues Institute concluded that, “79% of Planned Parenthood’s surgical abortion facilities are strategically located within walking distance of African and/or Hispanic communities.”
+In 2008, Black women accounted for over 28% of abortions annually, more than any other racial demographic: this statistic is consistent with the reality that African-American women also experience high rates of unplanned pregnancy, largely due to a lack of access to comprehensive reproductive care and access to birth control.

 Organizations

 As the abortion debate has continued, there has been a surge of Black pro-life groups.
 These organizations believe that the womb is the "most dangerous place for an African-American child."
 Similar to the views of Marcus Garvey, Black anti-abortionists view the abortion movement as an attack on the African-American community as a form of genocide and a push for eugenics.
 Planned Parenthood and the actions of founder Margaret Sanger have become a focal point for these movements, believing their efforts continue with the goal of harming Black women.

-Black women account for over 28% of abortions annually, more than any other racial demographic.
-This statistic accounts for the reality that African-American women also experience high rates of unplanned pregnancy, largely due to a lack of access to comprehensive reproductive care and access to control.